leandrovieiraa/battleknight-bot/README.md

 ## Considerations

-This is a simple version, only working with characters low level (< 5), the script will login, load character info and do a random quest based on first map.
+This is a simple version, where the player will do random missions on the first map (low level character < 5) and after doing the mission, the player will work randomly, varying the time and type of work.

+This routine is executed in an infinite loop, where it'll wait for the mission and also the work time, don't worry if you run out of mission points, soon it will be regenerated.

+The script doesn't check the player's health, so the player can go to missions with low HP.

-`CAUTION` to run this script, you may be block or banned away from this game.
+Be `careful` when running this script, you may get blocked or banned out of this game, it's up to you.

 ## Setup and run